Chief Executive Officer, Director

 Chief Technology Officer

-Persen has over 25 years of experience in the digital healthcare and cardiac device industries.
-Most recently, Persen founded LIVMOR, Inc. a digital health company, where he served as Chief Technology Officer.
-Persen began his career in the cardiac rhythm device industry in software engineering and development roles with Guidant Corporation and Cameron Health, both subsequently acquired by Boston Scientific, and then held leadership roles with medical informatics instruments and systems delivering electronic medical care, before founding LIVMOR.
+Ken Persen, Chief Technology Officer, has over 25 years of experience in the digital healthcare and cardiac device industries.
+Most recently, Mr. Persen founded LIVMOR, Inc. a digital health company, where he served as Chief Technology Officer.
+Mr. Persen began his career in the cardiac rhythm device industry in software engineering and development roles with Guidant Corporation and Cameron Health, both subsequently acquired by Boston Scientific, and then held leadership roles with medical informatics instruments and systems delivering electronic medical care, before founding LIVMOR.